 The course builds on prior knowledge of working with satellite imagery, such as passing via Bachelor level classes such as Introduction to Remote Sensing, Classification of Spatial Data.
 However, we will try to accommodate the students without prior experience in remote sensing.
-If you do not take earlier remote sensing class (es) please contact first the instructor prior the enrolling into the class.
+If you do not take earlier remote sensing class (es) please contact first the instructor prior the enrolling in the class.

 - 7,5 ECTS

 - Type of assessment

 Written assignment, Ongoing preparation throughout the courseOral examination, 20 minutes

 - The written assignment is prepared during the course and must be handed in prior to the exam week.
 The oral exam uses the written assignment as its point of departure.
 There is no preparation for the oral exam.
 It includes the titles listed in the officially approved reading list.
 A combined grade is given after the oral exam.